Mathématique: Lantean Dream Team: Part 2

 “You dare break the world,” their Morgan breathes, frost and mist and flowing gown.

 “Only within your bottling of it,” Athleisure Morgan says, trim and modern and sculpted from starlight.
 “Hear me out.”
 She raises her hands, palms up, backed by the darkness of moonlit rooms.
-In yoga pants and a track jacket, she looks twenty-five, but Sheppard sense the bones of his home planet beneath her sporty facade.
+In yoga pants and a track jacket, she looks twenty-five, but Sheppard senses the bones of his home planet beneath her sporty facade.
 “Suffer me to pass.
 I don’t wish you ill.
 I don’t wish any of you ill.”
 Her eyes linger on Rush as she says it.

 “You’re a Breaker,” their Morgan breathes.

 “Yes.”
-Athleisure Morgan looks dead at Nick Rush and says, “in superposition,” like she knows he’ll know what that means.
+Athleisure Morgan looks dead at Nick Rush and says, “In superposition,” like she knows he’ll know what that means.

 Nick Rush is heroically unreadable: eternal flame with eyes of sea and stone.
 Eyes like Morgan’s.
 Energy like Morgan’s.
 That, he can’t conceal.